digitalbricklayer/techteapotcom/content/posts/ann-introducing-the-tech-teapot.md

 ---
-title: "ANN: Introducing "The Tech Teapot""
+title: "ANN: Introducing The Tech Teapot"
 date: "2007-07-30T13:58:58+00:00"
 categories: []
 tags: []
+---

 Some of you may have noticed a name change.
 This blog is now called <strong>The Tech Teapot</strong>.
 Why?
 Well, we are pretty obsessed with tea :)